Where Does Lottery Money Come From?

 With multiple hundreds of millions awarded to lucky players week by week, it’s safe to say that the National Lottery fund is not short of cash – but where exactly does lottery money come from?

 Whenever a lottery player purchases a ticket, the funds are split to go towards various causes.
-Between 50 and 53% goes towards to lottery prize money itself – so where does the rest of the money go?
+Between 50 and 53% goes towards the lottery prize money itself – so where does the rest of the money go?

 One-quarter of our ticket prices go towards the ‘Good Causes’ fund.
 These good causes denote public spending, so the money goes directly back into local projects including the arts, environment, charity and heritage.
+Since 1994, over £43bn has been raised in this way.

 Finally, ticket retailers take 4% of ticket prices as commission, so there really is a lot to be considered when we think about where lottery money comes from!